SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Customization/CustomProperty/README.md

 #AdditionalInfo Sample

-This sample demonstrate how to add additional information for connector.
-The AdditionalInfo property of connector allows you to maintain additional information to the connectors.
+This sample demonstrates how to add additional information for the connector.
+The AdditionalInfo property of the connector allows you to maintain additional information to the connectors.

 ## Prerequisites